310mc/https-310mc.github.io-tl/source/_posts/idol_story/fuyume_2.md

 {% endbubble %}

 {% bubble Fuyume frownshake %}
 It’s fine.
-Yume believes that, when there’s something he can’t stand — then no matter what Midori-sama could’ve said to him, Yume would’ve felt irritated and ignored Midori-sama.
+Yume believes that, when there’s something Yume can’t stand — then no matter what Midori-sama could’ve said, Yume would’ve felt irritated and ignored Midori-sama.

 Yume has always been like this.
 Always selfish.
 That’s the only part about Yume that’s like a princess.
 {% endbubble %}